rbisdorff/Digraph3/docSphinx/pearls.rst

       Execution time: 0.033 seconds
       *****************************

 Most credible first choice appears indeed to be alternative *a2* with a convincing 71% majority of criteria significance, followed by alternatives *a4* and *a6* with a 58% majority of criteria significance (Line 14).
 Most credible recommended last choice appears to be  alternative *a1* with a 59% majority of criteria significance (Line 22).
 Notice the ambiguous recommendation of alternative *a4* as potential *first* **and** *last* choice.
-This explains its appearance in the midfield of the best correlated Bachet ranking here.
+This explains its appearance in the midfield of the best correlated Bachet ranking here (see :numref:`BachetBCR9` Line 2).

-As the *Bachet* choice recommendations are based on a partial transitive asymmetrical digraph, actually highly correlated with the given outranking digraph *g* (+0.821), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 10).
+As the *Bachet* choice recommendation is based on a partial transitive asymmetrical digraph, actually highly correlated with the given outranking digraph *g* (+0.821), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 10).
 Both these properties confer the *Bachet choice recommendation algorithm* a computational advantage over the *Rubis* first choice recommendation algorithm based on initial and terminal prekernels directly extracted from the given strict outranking digraph where we, first, must arbitrarily break, the case given, all chordless outranking circuits (see [BIS-2008p]_).

 Computing initial and terminal *prekernels* in digraphs is the subject of the next Section.